andreavitaletti/IoT_short_course/docs_src/docs/index.md

 # Editions

-The first edition of this course will be given the 19th (Session 1 and 2) and 21st (Session 3 and 4) of July 2023 in the University of Stellenbosch.
+The first edition of this course will be given the 19th (Session 1 and 2) and 21st (Session 3 and 4) of July 2023 in the University of Stellenbosch (South Africa).
 Keep in touch on the [discord server](https://discord.gg/TZhMmbgq)